Native plants are protected in New South Wales by the Biodiversity Conservation Act 2016 (BC Act).

 Licensing requirements for the commercial use of protected and threatened plants under the BC Act are detailed in wildlife trade management plans approved by the Australian Government under the Environmental Protection and Biodiversity Conservation Act 1999 (EPBC Act).

-The Cut-flower Sustainable Management Plan 2018–22: protected and threatened plants in the cut-flower industry sets out the legislation and licensing requirements for the commercial use of protected cut flowers and foliage.
+The Cut-flower sustainable management plan 2023–27 sets out the legislation and licensing requirements for the commercial use of protected cut flowers and foliage.

-The Whole Plant Sustainable Management Plan 2018–22: commercial harvest, salvage and propagation of protected whole plants sets out the legislation and licensing requirements for the commercial use of whole protected plants.
+The Whole-plant sustainable management plan 2023–27 sets out the legislation and licensing requirements for the commercial use of whole protected plants.

 Wildlife import and export permits

 We do not approve permits to export protected and threatened plants or plant parts.
-The Australian Department of Environment and Energy (DOEE) is responsible for wildlife import and export permits.
+The Australian Department of Climate Change, Energy, the Environment and Water is responsible for wildlife import and export permits.